-Mail between St.Thomas and St.Croix was often sent by mail schooner "Vigilant" that departed the Chralotte Amalie harbor every Tuesdag and Friday eveningg.
-It arrived in Christiansted early the next morning, weather permitting, It and other mail
+Mail between St.Thomas and St.Croix was often sent by the mail schooner "Vigilant" that departed the Charlotte Amalie harbor every Tuesday and Friday evening.
+It arrived in Christiansted early the next morning - weather permitting.
+The "Vigilant"

-Post Office did not have a similar arrival cancel.
-Mail that had beeb deposited in the letterbox while the ship was at St.Thomas would have been canceled "Christiansted" with a date on the stamp since the DWI post office required all stamps to be canceled.
+Sometimes a "C" would also be used to indicate that the mail originated from Christiansted.
+Christiansted Post Office did not have a similar 4 rings arrival cancel.
+Mail that had been deposited in the letter box while the ship was at St.Thomas would have been canceled "Christiansted" with a date on the stamp since the DWI Post Offices required all stamps to be canceled.

-Not all mail between St.Thomas and Frederiksted was routed via Christiansted.
-The post office also routed mail on ships sailing directly between the two locales.
+NOTE: Not all mail between St.Thomas and Frederiksted was routed via Christiansted.
+The post office also routed mail on ships sailing directly between the two localities.